mdesmartin/minishell/README.md

 # minishell

+I have worked on this project with jmoutous :)

 minishell is a small-scale command-line interpreter, inspired by the Unix shell, created as part of the 42 school curriculum.
 It provides a basic set of features commonly found in popular shells such as Bash or Zsh, allowing users to execute various commands and manage processes in a Unix-like environment.

 The main goal of minishell is to provide a solid foundation for understanding and implementing fundamental shell functionalities.
 It offers a simplified shell experience, enabling users to navigate the file system, execute commands with arguments and options, handle environment variables, and perform input/output redirection.